 Datasets.
 We conduct experiments on the well-known crowdsourcing platform Amazon Mechanical Turk (AMT) and evaluate the approaches on two real datasets collected from the workers on AMT.
-1) The movie dataset contains a set of movie entities: each worker is asked to submit movies she knows, together with an attribute decade indicating the time a movie firstly publishes.
+1) The movie dataset contains a set of movie entities: each worker is asked to submit movies she knows, together with an attribute decade indicating the time a movie first publishes.
 The domain of this attribute contains 7 distinct values, ranging from 1950s to 2010s.
-2) The car dataset contains a set of car entities from the workers, together with an attribute body style which has 15 distinct values, such as sedans, suvs, etc.